Our software products

 What it is

-The SDK contains a verification engine that enables two types of integration: dynamic (real-time) and static (image-based).
-It is the only solution on the market that enables both these types of signature verification within a single product.
+The SDK is the only solution that enables both types of verification within a single product.
 They can be used either independently or in combination.

 How it works

-Real-time verification accurately validates the biometric data and visual characteristics of a handwritten eSignature as it is created.
-It does this by comparing it with up to 6 reference signatures collected over time and stored on the company’s servers.
-These biometric data include specific aspects of the signature’s shape but also, for example, the speed and pressure applied in creating it.
+Dynamic verification accurately validates the biometric data and visual characteristics of a handwritten eSignature as it is created.
+It does this by comparing it with up to 6 reference signatures collected over time and stored on the customer organization’s servers.
+These biometric data include specific aspects of the signature’s geometry but also, for example, the speed and pressure applied in creating it.

 Image-based signature verification

-Image-based verification compares a static image of a signature against up to 6 known reference signatures by comparing the proportion of linked visual features in the signature, and their similarity.
+Image-based verification typically compares a static image of a signature against up to 6 reference signatures by comparing the proportion of linked visual features in each signature, and their similarity.